Tropical Fr\'echet Means: a polyhedral approach to exact optimization: Abstract

 \section{Abstract}

-The Fréchet mean is a key measure of central tendency as a barycenter for a given set of points in a general metric space.
-It is computed by solving an optimization problem and is a fundamental quantity in statistics.
-In this paper, we study Fréchet means in tropical geometry---a piecewise linear, combinatorial, and polyhedral variant of algebraic geometry that has gained prominence in applications.
-A key property of Fréchet means is that uniqueness is generally not guaranteed, which is true in tropical settings.
-In solving the tropical Fréchet mean optimization problem, we obtain a geometric characterization of the collection of all Fréchet means in a general tropical space as a tropically and classically convex polytope.
-Furthermore, we prove that a certificate of positivity for finitely many quadratic polynomials in $\mathbb{R}[x_1,\ldots,x_n]$ always exists, given that their quadratic homogeneous components are sums of squares.
-We propose an algorithm to symbolically compute the Fréchet mean polytope based on our exact quadratic optimization result and study its complexity.
+The Fr\'{e}chet mean is a fundamental notion of central tendency defined as a minimizer of a sum of squared distances in a general metric space.
+In this paper, we study Fr\'{e}chet means in tropical geometry---a piecewise linear, combinatorial, and polyhedral variant of algebraic geometry---by formulating and solving the associated tropical quadratic optimization problem.
+We give a geometric characterization of the collection of all tropical Fr\'{e}chet means as a bounded set that is simultaneously tropically and classically convex, hence a polytrope.
+We establish the existence of positivity certificates for maxima of finitely many quadratic polynomials in $\mathbb{R}[x_1,\ldots,x_n]$ whose homogeneous quadratic components are sums of squares, which provides a symbolic framework for exact optimization.
+Using this structure, we develop algorithms for computing tropical Fr\'{e}chet means and the associated Fr\'{e}chet mean polytrope.
+We further describe a combinatorial type decomposition of the objective function induced by braid arrangements, yielding a piecewise quadratic representation and a fully symbolic method for exact computation.

 \onehalfspace